peterskim12/mistermoo.com/content/posts/starting-a-new-thing.md

 +++

 Unfortunately, I think we've largely lost the ability to engage over long-form content.
-Most substantive things in life can't actually be boiled down to pithy ~180 character social media posts.
+Most substantive things in life can't actually be boiled down to ~180 character social media posts.
 We have incredibly short attention spans which requires people to shock each other to grab one another's attention.